nanoframework/nanoFramework.IoT.TestStream/native-agent.md

 * the authentication, use the default PAT
 * paste your Personal Access Token when asked
 * the agent pool is: `TestStream`
+* the agent name is: `<your github id>-testrunner`
 * use the default `_work` directory
 * select whether you want to install the agent as a service

-Copy the [capabilities.ps1](./agent/capabilities.ps1) file to the `C:\agent` folder.

 ## Setup agent capabilities

-Once you've run the previous configuration, you'll need to create a `configuration.json` file in the `C:\agent` directory (or wherever you placed the directory).
+Once you've run the previous configuration, you'll need to create a `configuration.json` file in the `C:\agents` directory (or wherever you placed the directory).

 The configuration should reflect the devices you have and the associated serial ports.
 As an example: